timescale/docs/timescaledb/how-to-guides/analytics/analytics.md

 Monotonic counters are basic counters that only ever increase.
 For example, measuring the number of visitors to a website.
-If you want to know how many people are visiting your website over time, you can use the change in the monotonic counter to determine the success fo the campaighn.
+If you want to know how many people are visiting your website over time, you can use the change in the monotonic counter to determine the success of the campaign.
 You can do this in native SQL with a query like this:
 ```sql
 SELECT sum(counter_reset_val) + last(counter, ts) - first(counter, ts) as counter_delta